Eating healthy and traveling can be a challenge, but in San Diego, it’s almost effortless.

 Multiple Locations; Coronado Island, www.burgerlounge.com

 The Vibe: Before we left for San Diego, we asked people about “must-see” places, and almost everyone suggested Coronado Island.
 We spent the morning at the beach and wandering around the island and worked up an appetite.
+We were debating doing one of the famed San Diego whale watching trips but just ran out of time, which was gutting!
 When we saw the line in front of Burger Lounge and the signs for 100% grass-fed beef, we were sold.
 If only other fast casual chains would get on board with having higher integrity, quality ingredients that taste delicious like Burger Lounge.
 I’m hopeful it will happen the more we ask for it!

 What We Ate